troisjs/trois/README.md

 I started from scratch...
 I don't know if I will have time to maintain this, but feel free to participate :)

 I will try to rewrite some of my [WebGL demos](https://codepen.io/collection/AGZywR) to see if this little toy can do the job.

 *Trois* is a french word, it means *Three*.

+## HMR

+Thanks to VueJS/ViteJS, **TroisJS use watchers and HMR to update ThreeJS objects when you update a template**.
+This means the result in your browser will be automatically updated without reloading all the stuff. **This is really helpful when you are creating a TroisJS Scene**.

+- [ ] HMR
+  - [x] Camera : position
+  - [x] Light : position
+  - [x] Material : color
+  - [x] Mesh : position, rotation ,scale
+  - [ ] ...

 ## Features

 - [ ] Lights
   - [x] AmbientLight
+  - [x] DirectionalLight
   - [x] PointLight
   - [x] SpotLight
   - [ ] ...
 - [ ] Materials
   - [x] Basic
+  - [x] Lambert
   - [x] Phong
-  - [x] Lambert
   - [x] Standard
+  - [x] Physical
-  - [x] Sub Surface Scattering
+  - [x] SubSurface
   - [ ] ...
 - [ ] Geometries
   - [x] Box